opendaylight/docs/docs/user-guide/authentication-and-authorization-services.rst

     securityManager.realms = $tokenAuthRealm, $ldapRealm

-This configuration allows federation with an external LDAP server, and the user’s ODL role parameters are mapped to corresponding LDAP attributes as specified by the groupRolesMap.
-Thus, an LDAP operator can provision attributes for LDAP users that support different ODL role structures.
+This configuration allows federation with an external LDAP server, and the user’s OpenDaylight role parameters are mapped to corresponding LDAP attributes as specified by the groupRolesMap.
+Thus, an LDAP operator can provision attributes for LDAP users that support different OpenDaylight role structures.

 ODLJndiLdapRealmAuthNOnly Configuration